Meshuggah: Pitch Black and The Violent Sleep of Reason (2013–2018)

 On 5 February 2013, Meshuggah released a free two-track EP entitled Pitch Black with Scion A/V. The EP features a previously unreleased track, "Pitch Black", that was recorded by Fredrik Thordendal in 2003 at Fear and Loathing, in Stockholm Sweden.
 The second track is a live recording of "Dancers to a Discordant System" from obZen.
 The track was recorded at Distortion Fest in Eindhoven, Netherlands, on 9 December 2012.

 On 12 May 2016, Meshuggah released a teaser video on their YouTube page and confirmed that their next studio album was to be released in late 2016.
 On 28 July 2016, the title was revealed to be The Violent Sleep of Reason, and was given a 7 October release date.
 The Violent Sleep of Reason was shortlisted by IMPALA (The Independent Music Companies Association) for the Album of the Year Award 2016, which rewards on a yearly basis the best album released on an independent European label.

 On 2 June 2017, Meshuggah announced that Thordendal would take a leave from touring with the band; he would be temporarily replaced by Per Nilsson from Scar Symmetry.
 In 2018, Meshuggah received a Grammy nomination for their song "Clockworks" under the "Best Metal Performance" category.

 Immutable (2019–present)

-In a November 2019 interview, Hagström hinted that the band has begun working on a new album.
+In a November 2019 interview, Hagström hinted that the band had begun working on a new album.
 Recording started in March 2021.
 Later that month the band stated that Fredrik Thordendal had ended his hiatus and would be participating fully in the recording of the new album.
 On 28 January 2022, Meshuggah released a new song titled "The Abysmal Eye" taken from the band's ninth album Immutable, which was later released on 1 April 2022 via Atomic Fire.

+The band announced a spring 2025 North American tour with support from Cannibal Corpse and Carcass.